Academic Policies and Procedures

 In the section that follows, some situations have been anticipated and procedures or policies described.

-When admitted to AGTS, the student is subject to the requirements in the catalog which is current at the time of initial enrollment, rather than the catalog that was current when applying for admission.
+When admitted to AGTS, the student is subject to the requirements in the catalog (and respective degree program handbook) which is current at the time of initial enrollment, rather than the catalog that was current when applying for admission.
 The catalog is updated annually and published on the internet.
-The catalog can be downloaded in PDF file or requested in CD or printed formats.
+The catalog can be downloaded in PDF file or requested in CD or printed formats from the Registrar's Office.

 Students who interrupt their studies and are out more than two semesters must formally apply for readmission and may be subject to the requirements of the catalog which is current in the semester when reenrolled.